A group can be marked Private or Public.

 Anyone trying to join a private group must go through moderator approval.

-Some groups are open to staff: members of the special staff group can see and join open groups without needing to be approved.
+Some groups are open to the team: members of the special team group can see and join open groups without needing to be approved.
+Note: the team group generally isn't named "team".
+Any previously existing group can be designated as the team group.

 Visibility and Joining: Public Groups